Progressive Tax With Examples

 Progressive taxes are a form of income redistribution.
 The government spends some of that tax money on services for the poor to make the American Dream more achievable.
 It attempts to provide every child with an equal opportunity to pursue his or her own happiness.

 Obamacare taxes are progressive.
 They make sure the poor can afford preventive care, thus lowering everyone's cost of health care.
 The cost of emergency room care for the uninsured is a staggering $10 billion a year.
 Hospital care is very expensive, making up one-third of all health care costs in America.
-Almost half of hospital patients (46.3 percent) went because they had no other place to go for health care.
+Almost half of all hospital patients, specifically 46.3 percent, went because they had no other place to go for health care.
 That's especially true for the uninsured.
 This cost gets shifted to your health insurance premiums and to Medicaid.
 If the poor can afford health insurance and medical care, they are more likely to get preventive care.
 They can get treated for chronic diseases before they become life-threatening.
 The result is lower health care costs for everyone.

 Progressive tax systems improve the poor's ability to purchase everyday items, increasing economic demand.
 For example, a study by Economy.com found that every dollar spent on food stamps stimulates $1.73 in demand.
 How can $1 create $1.73?
 It creates a ripple effect.
 For example, a dollar spent at the grocery store pays for the food.
 It also helps pay the clerk's salary, the truckers who haul the food, and even the farmer who grew it.
 The clerks, truckers, and farmers then make purchases, which pays more staff.
 This ripple effect keeps demand strong, creating added benefit.
 With strong demand, there is no need to lay off employees.